Sivapriyams567/capstoneproject1/README.md

 Objective

 The main objective of this project is to create an accurate and reliable sales prediction model using the provided e-commerce sales dataset.
-This model will enable businesses to predict future sales trends and make data-driven decisions.

 Dataset